angular/components/src/material/chips/chips.md

 Always apply MatChipRemove to a `<button>` element, never a `<mat-icon>` element.

-When using `MatChipRemove`, you should always communicate removals for assistive technology.
-One way to accomplish this is by sending a message with `LiveAnnouncer`.
-Otherwise, removing a chip may only be communicated visually.

 When using MatChipListbox, never nest other interactive controls inside of the `<mat-chip-option>` element.
 Nesting controls degrades the experience for assistive technology users.

 By default, `MatChipListbox` displays a checkmark to identify selected items.
 While you can hide the checkmark indicator for single-selection via `hideSingleSelectionIndicator`, this makes the component less accessible by making it harder or impossible for users to visually identify selected items.

+When using `MatChipRemove`, you should always communicate removals for assistive technology.
+One way to accomplish this is by sending a message with `LiveAnnouncer`.
+Otherwise, removing a chip may only be communicated visually.

+When a chip is editable, provide instructions to assistive technology how to edit the chip using a keyboard.
+One way to accomplish this is adding an `aria-description` attribute with instructions to press enter to edit the chip.